umbraco/UmbracoDocs/10/umbraco-ui-builder/property-editors/entity-picker.md

 ## Configuring an entity picker

-To configure an entity picker you'll firstly want to create a data type in the Umbraco backoffice choosing 'Konstrukt Entity Picker' from the property editor dropdown.
+To configure an entity picker you'll firstly want to create a Data Type in the Umbraco backoffice choosing 'Konstrukt Entity Picker' from the property editor dropdown.

 ![Datatype config](../../images/entity_picker_config.png)